 The sockets/big_http_download sample application for Zephyr implements a simple HTTP GET client using a BSD Sockets compatible API.
-Unlike the Socket HTTP GET Example sample application, it downloads a file of several megabytes in size, and verifies its integrity using hashing.
+Unlike the HTTP GET using plain sockets sample application, it downloads a file of several megabytes in size, and verifies its integrity using hashing.
 It also performs download repeatedly, tracking the total number of bytes transferred.
 Thus, it can serve as a “load testing” application for the Zephyr IP stack.

 The source code for this sample application can be found at: samples/net/sockets/big_http_download.

 NAT/routing should be set up to allow connections to the Internet